 Mizithra, also known as Myzithra cheese, is a fresh whey cheese from Crete, Greece.
 It’s made by curdling goat’s or sheep’s milk.
 The curd is then poured into a cheesecloth bag and dried for a few days.
 The drying curd becomes a sweet, soft mass of Mizithra cheese that you can use in baked or eat as is.

 There is a fresh Mizithra cheese version and an aged one.
 Fresh Mizithra is white, moist, and creamy with a sweet milky taste.
 You can use it as a table cheese or crumble it over fruit with honey as a dessert.
-Aged Mizithra cheese has a salty taste and is often crumbled over casseroles, pasta, and salads.
+Aged Mizithra cheese tastes salty and is often crumbled over casseroles, pasta, and salads.

 Substitutes for mizithra cheese are highly sought after these days.
 That’s probably because Mizithra cheese is a bit difficult to find.
 So, if you are looking for Mizithra cheese substitutes, here are a few you can try.